wolfSSL/wolfssl/sslSniffer/README.md

 server      The server’s IP address (v4 or v6)          127.0.0.1
-port        The server port to sniff                    443 password    Private Key Password if required            NA
+port        The server port to sniff                    443 password    Private Key Password if required            NA threads     The number of threads to run with           5
 ```

 To decode a pcap file named test.pcap with a server key file called myKey.pem that was generated on the localhost with a server at port 443 just use: